muonsoft/openapi-mock/README.md

 ## Quick start

-Download binary and run server.
+Download latest binary and run a server.

 ```bash
 # runs a local server on port 8080